jiaqili0714/portfolio/mini-projects/interview/README.md

 ## Preparing for the interview

-You should write up 10 open-ended questions in preparation for the interview.
+You should write up 10 open-ended questions in `interview-questions.Rmd` in preparation for the interview.
 While you won't be able to cover everything in 30 minutes, you may decide to focus on asking questions that get at one of the following issues:

 * pathways into data work and how data expertise develops,
 * how ideas about the role, significance, and representativeness of data form,